jiangdada1221/TCRsep/README.md

 ## Usage instructions
 #### 1. Train a TCRsep model:
-type `python train.py -h` to display all the commandline options:
+type `python train.py -h` to display all the command-line options:
 |Commands|Description|
 |--|--|
 |`-h, --help`|show the help message and exit|